AgoraIO-Community/tutoring-reference-app/README.md

 ### Apple Pay Integration

 In order to have Apple Pay on your app, you need to be a valid merchant, and have that merchant ID connected to your application.
-You can find more information about that on this[Apple Pay Guide](https://www.hungrimind.com/flutter/apple_pay).
+You can find more information about that on this [Apple Pay Guide](https://www.hungrimind.com/flutter/apple_pay).

 Once you have all that setup, on the `onPaymentResult` argument within the Apple Pay button, we will execute a `joinSession` function defined in our user provider.
 This function will add it to the current student's upcoming sessions list, as well as add that student's ID to the class's student list.